imohitmayank/a_lazy_data_science_guide/docs/natural_language_processing/data_to_text_generation.md

+!!! warning
+    This page is still under progress.
+Please check back after some time or [contact me](mailto:mohitmayank1@gmail.com)

 ## Introduction

 - Data to Text generation is a task with structured data as input and unstructured text as output.
 As an example, consider the use case of trying to summarize a table data, where table is the input and text as output.